The Oxbridge Academy Medal For Succeeding Against The Odds

 Riziki has shown willingness to work hard, commitment to her studies, and determination to succeed despite the various obstacles in her way.
 For this reason, we are pleased to name Riziki as a recipient of the Oxbridge Academy Medal for Succeeding Against the Odds.

-The recipients of the Oxbridge Academy Medal for Succeeding Against the Odds in November 2015 are:
+We are proud to announce the very first winners of the Oxbridge Academy Medal for Succeeding Against the Odds in 2015.
+Here are their stories!

 “As if that was not enough I was diagnosed with Epilepsy called Complex Partial Seizures… At that stage of my career I was having about 10 seizures a day which made it impossible for me to hand in my assignments on time.
 But that did not stop me from succeeding.
 I talked to the Assessor and they decided to give me longer time to complete my assignments.
 I always asked myself ‘why me what did I do wrong to deserve this’.
 But then I lift my head and go on again.
 I now accept my sickness and I am confident that I will and can succeed in anything I take on.”